Exclusive: Pompeo to meet oil executives, push U.S. crude exports, Iran policy - sources

 It has expanded sales of fuels, crude oil and liquefied natural gas (LNG) to Asian customers, including China in a bid to dominate worldwide energy trade after a four-decade ban on crude exports was ended by President Obama in 2016.
 The United States now exports more than 3 million bpd of crude.

 The Trump White House has also imposed harsh sanctions on Iran and Venezuela, both members of the Organization of the Petroleum Exporting Countries (OPEC), removing more than 2 million bpd of oil from daily global supply.

-In addition, OPEC and allied producers including Russia have been limiting their own output in an effort to buoy prices, which has helped independent U.S. producers.
+After the Iran sanctions were imposed, the United States granted waivers to eight countries that buy Iranian oil.
+The waivers, aimed at avoiding a spike in global crude prices, are due to expire in May.
+Some are not likely to be renewed, though analysts believe India and China, among the world’s largest crude buyers, will continue to receive waivers.

+Brian Hook, the State Department’s top Iran diplomat, is scheduled to speak at CERAWeek in Houston on Wednesday morning on current U.S. policy on Iran.

 Additional reporting by Ernest Scheyder in Houston and Timothy Gardner and Lesley Wroughton in Washington; Writing by David Gaffen; Editing by David Gregorio